jimmo/micropython/docs/library/machine.SPI.rst

        specify them as a tuple of ``pins`` parameter.

    In the case of hardware SPI the actual clock frequency may be lower than the requested baudrate.
-This is dependant on the platform hardware.
+This is dependent on the platform hardware.
 The actual rate may be determined by printing the SPI object.

 .. method:: SPI.deinit()